TamKhong3003/pdsnd_github/README.md

 Bike share system data
 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does The project explores the bike share system between three cities in USA: Chicago, New York City, and Washington by time.

 ### Files used
 Include the files used